TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 This starts a long-running application that will serve browser requests on port 8080 of the local machine.
 To see what this looks like, click the "Web Preview" button in the top right of your cloud shell -- which will automatically open up a new tab showing your running web app.

-Though barebones, the interface should seem pretty familiar.
+Though barebones, the interface should seem [pretty familiar](https://translate.google.com/).
 However, there's only two languages in the drop-down menu -- English and Spanish.
-This is because the server is incomplete.
+This is because the server implementation is incomplete.
 Open up `server.js` and take a look at the code.
 See if you can fill in the missing part of the code (the part that fetches languages), using the other portions of the code as an example!

+_Hint:_ Using your browser's developer console can be helpful for figuring out what exactly is happening under the hood.
+In Chrome, you can open it by right-clicking anywhere on the web page, clicking, "Inspect", and then changing to the "Sources" or "Network" tab in the console.

 ### Deploy the application